Puppet Enterprise quick start guide for Windows users

 2. Install the Puppet agent

-Follow these instructions to quickly install a Puppet agent.
-A computer running the Puppet agent is usually referred to as an “agent node”.
+A computer running the Puppet agent is usually referred to as an “agent node.”
 The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them to the local system.
+In this way, agents maintain the configuration you want.

 These instructions include how to sign the agent cert request in the console.